 Jaguar Land Rover (JLR) had earlier announced plans to cut costs by £1 billion, over 18 months, in response to deteriorating conditions, which led to its £90-million quarterly loss in September.
 Indications were high that JLR is anticipated to cut up to 5,000 jobs as part of a £2.5-billion overhaul program, which many critics of the UK government attributed to uncertainty around the Brexit event.

-The luxury carmaker employs 44,000 workers in the UK at sites in Halewood on Merseyside and Solihull, Castle Bromwich and Wolverhampton in the West Midlands.
-According to media sources, JLR has hired Boston Consulting Group (BCG) to advice on the turnaround plan.
+The luxury carmaker employs 44,000 workers in the UK at sites in Halewood on Merseyside and Solihull, Castle Bromwich, and Wolverhampton in the West Midlands.
+According to media sources, JLR has hired Boston Consulting Group (BCG) to advise on the turnaround plan.

 The reason given by the employer is a downturn in Chinese sales, a slump in diesel sales and concerns about UK competitiveness post-Brexit.
 China is the company’s most prominent and hitherto most profitable market.
 But sales in China have fallen nearly 50% in recent months as cautious Chinese consumers have been holding back on big-ticket purchases amid global trade tensions.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free